Magpie (TV series)

-Magpie was a British children's television programme shown on ITV from 30 July 1968 to 6 June 1980.
+Magpie is a British children's television programme shown on ITV from 30 July 1968 to 6 June 1980.
 It was a magazine format show, intended to compete with the BBC's Blue Peter, but it attempted to be more "hip", focusing more on popular culture.
 The show's creators, Lewis Rudd and Sue Turner, named the programme Magpie, as a reference to the magpie's habit of collecting small items and also because of "mag" being evocative of "magazine" and "pie" being evocative of a collection of ingredients.

 Broadcast history

 The programme, made by Thames Television, was first transmitted on 30 July 1968, Thames Television's first day of broadcasting.
 It was shown weekly until 1969, after which, until it ended on 6 June 1980, it went out twice a week.
 It was not fully networked to all other ITV companies until the autumn of 1969.
 Approximately 1,000 episodes were made, each 25 minutes in duration.

-The first presenters were the former BBC Radio 1 disc jockey Pete Brady, Susan Stranks and Tony Bastable.
+The first presenters were the BBC Radio 1 disc jockey Pete Brady, Susan Stranks and Tony Bastable.
 Brady left the show in 1971 to be replaced by Douglas Rae, and Bastable left his presenting role to become the show's producer in 1972, being replaced by Mick Robertson.
 Jenny Hanley replaced Stranks in 1974.
 This lineup remained until 1977, when Tommy Boyd replaced Rae.

 Like Blue Peter, Magpie featured appeals for various causes and charities.
 Unlike its rival programme, however, it asked for cash donations rather than stamps or secondhand goods, familiar on Blue Peter.
 The cash totaliser was a long strip of paper which ran out of the studio and along the adjacent corridor walls.
 Unlike the BBC programme, Magpie was unscripted and the presenters were free to improvise the presentation of the show.

-The show's mascot was a magpie called Murgatroyd.
+The show's mascot was a magpie, who was named Murgatroyd in 1969.
+The name was chosen among four other after a viewer competition.